Welcome to today's edition of the Rush 24-7 podcast.

 It's a rumor.

-It's an unsubstantiated rumor spread by me and George Will.
+It's an unsubstantiated rumor spread by me and George Will and Dick Cheney and Fox News.

 So after asking the question, should the U.S. be concerned about drilling off Cuba?

-Yes, she writes is the answer, according to Jorge Piaon, former president of Amical Oil Latin America, now a visiting research fellow with the Cuban Research Institute at Florida International University.
+Yes, she writes is the answer, according to Jorge Pia Yon, former president of Amoco Oil Latin America, now a visiting research fellow with the Cuban Research Institute at Florida International University.

-Okay, so now we've gone from a pesky rumor, unsubstantiated, started by George Will, picked up by Cheney Fox News and Rush Limbaugh, to the confirmation that it's not a rumor, it's happening, and that it's bad news for the United States, all of which you know already, because you listen to this program with these Cox News people.
+Okay, so now we've gone from a pesky rumor, unsubstantiated, started by George Will, picked up by Cheney, Fox News, and Rush Limbaugh, to the confirmation that it's not a rumor, it's happening, and that it's bad news for the United States, all of which you know already because you listen to this program, but these Cox News people write a story saying, what you've heard up to now is not true.

 We're telling you the truth.